dreamer-coding/dreamer-coding/README.md

 evaluate and improves processes within work areas; refine learning tools and techniques across the FC; assists in measuring the effectiveness of learning; measure impact of development efforts; improve associates’ job-related skills.

-## Certified

-### Linkedin learning
-- 2018 - PRESENT
-- Become a Software Developer - 7/7/2020
-- Become a C++ Developer - 11/18/2018
-- Advance Your C++ Skills -  9/26/2020
-- Develop with C++ - 9/26/2020
-- Become a Python Developer - 5/8/2020
-- Advance Your Skills in Python - 10/19/2020
-- Become a Java Programmer - 6/22/2020
-- Agile Software Developer - 7/8/2020
-- Succeed as a Remote Software Developer - 4/3/2020
-- Become an Android Mobile App Developer - 5/28/2019
-- Succeed as a Remote Software Developer - 4/3/2020
-- Become a Docker Administrator - 12/28/2019
-- Developing and Delivering Software with Docker - 12/26/2019

-### UCSD

-- UCSD C/C++ Programming - 08/24/2022
-- UCSD Python Programming - "working on it"

-## Contact me

-* * *

-If you want to contact me and have a few questions regarding the solutions in the programming you can find a method on my [website](https://trilobite.code.blog/contact/).

 <!---
 michaelbrockus/michaelbrockus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.